yacobhard/Couch-Co-op-RocketLeague/readme.md

 (In my case is C:\Users\Jake\Documents\My Games\Rocket League\TAGame\Config)

 You must also change your rocket league settings to display co-op mode vertically.

+You also must have python interpreter installed to run this file with.